Jandro0/Quantum-Annealing-and-the-Clique-Problem/Implementation/README.md

 # Maximum Clique Problem
-This code intends to analyse the performance of DW2000Q_6 and Advantage_system4.1 at solving the maximum clique problem (see image for a simple example of what a maximum clique of a graph is).
+This code intends to analyse the performance of DW2000Q_6 and Advantage_system4.1 at solving the maximum clique problem.
+In the image below blue vertices and solid edges constitute a maximum clique
 ![clique example](clique_example.png)